A student residence that provides more than housing

 Residents live in single rooms.

-A library / study / seminar room, three common living rooms, a common dining room and a chapel are available.
+Library, study and seminar rooms are available.
+Other facilities include, common living rooms, a common dining room and a chapel.

 Applications are welcomed from all who are undertaking full-time study or research at recognized colleges and institutions of higher education, regardless of race, nationality or creed.
 It is assumed that most applicants will be seeking accommodation for the full academic year (September-April).

 An interview will be arranged as part of the admission process, either during a visit by the applicant on site, on another location by a Riverview alumnus or by video conference.

 To apply, download the application form and send it to us following the instructions in the document.

 - The cost per term (September to December or January to April) is $5,040.

 - Residence outside of those periods should be arranged on a case by case agreement, based on $1,300 per month.

 Aside from being a university residence, Riverview also offers a variety of spiritual, cultural and intellectual activities for university students.
 These activities are open to men from all social, ethnic and religious backgrounds.